Shdeveloper12/E-Commerce-Platform/README.md

-# 🚀 Welcome to Z.ai Code Scaffold
+# 🚀 Welcome to my E-commerce website

-A modern, production-ready web application scaffold powered by cutting-edge technologies, designed to accelerate your development with [Z.ai](https://chat.z.ai)'s AI-powered coding assistance.
+A modern E-commerce website.

 ## ✨ Technology Stack

-This scaffold provides a robust foundation built with:

 ### 🎯 Core Framework
 - **⚡ Next.js 15** - The React framework for production with App Router